 General Municipal Law Section 39 requires that the Investment Policy be reviewed annually, and the OSC recommends that the Policy be readopted at the organizational meeting of each new legislative body.
-In the case of the City of Syracuse's legislative body, the Common Council, this would mean that the Investment Policy would be readopted, with or without changes, every two years.
+For Syracuse, this means would mean that the Investment Policy would be re-adopted, with or without changes, every two years.